geoapify/react-based-project/README.md

     // the attribution is required for the Geoapify Free tariff plan map.attributionControl.setPrefix('').addAttribution('Powered by <a href="https://www.geoapify.com/" target="_blank">Geoapify</a> | © OpenStreetMap <a href="https://www.openstreetmap.org/copyright" target="_blank">contributors</a>');

-    // The API Key provided is restricted to JSFiddle website
-    // Get your own API Key on https://myprojects.geoapify.com var myAPIKey = 'YOUR_API_KEY_HERE';
+    var myAPIKey = 'YOUR_API_KEY_HERE';
     const mapStyle = 'https://maps.geoapify.com/v1/styles/osm-carto/style.json';